The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: Local Ensemble Statistics vs. Ergodicity

 \subsection{Realization stacking and signal-to-noise}

-The cross-correlated nature of the realizations in the constrained ensemble allows us to ``stack" them into one single field.
-By doing so we `average-out" the effect of stochastic processes and focus on the effect of the environment defined by scales larger than the cut-off scale $k_{\textrm{ {cut}}}$.
-This is a similar process than the ``image stacking" technique used in image processing for noise reduction.
-The signal-to-noise ratio of the stacked ensemble is given by:
+The stacking of realizations has the effect of ``averaging-out" random variations between realization.
+This is similar to the ``image stacking" technique used in image processing for noise reduction.
+The signal-to-noise ratio (s$/$n) of the stacked ensemble depends on the number of realizations of the ensemble ($N$) as:

-Where $N$ is the number of realizations in the ensemble.
-Although in practice we can not create an infinite number of realizations one can generate enough realizations in order to increase the signal-to-noise ratio to any desired level.
+Here the signal-to-noise gives us an indication of the gain in the measured signal with respect to a single realization.
+In practice it is possible to generate enough realizations, using the technique described above, in order to increase the signal-to-noise ratio to any desired level.